 The head chocolatier, Michael Lewis gave me this recipe, which they serve in their chic tea salon overlooking the place Sablon.
-This recipe is simple enough to make anytime you’re looking for a hot chocolate fix.
+This recipe is simple enough to make any time you’re looking for a hot chocolate fix.
 Which for me, is often – especially in the winter.

-I included this recipe in The Great Book of Chocolate, where there’s also a story about my time working at Wittamer, dipping chocolates all day, then wrapping things in lovely bows for the boutique.
-I was also fortunate enough to sample (i.e.; sneak in as many as I could when no one was looking) most of their rich, creamy chocolates: one bite and it’s a no-brainer to see why Wittamer is “the” classic Belgian chocolate.
+I included this recipe in The Great Book of Chocolate, where there’s also a story about my time working at Wittamer, dipping chocolates all day, then wrapping things in lovely bows for sale in the chic boutique.
+I was also fortunate enough to sample (i.e.; sneak in as many as I could, when no one was looking) most of their rich, creamy chocolates: one bite and it’s a no-brainer to see why Wittamer is “the” classic Belgian chocolate.
 This hot chocolate?
 It’s no slouch either.